tiwariji-mukund/JARVIS-Desktop-Voice-Assistant/README.md

   </ul>

 ## Code Structure
-      ├── driver
-      ├── Jarvis              # Main folder for features │   ├── config          # Contains all secret API Keys
-      │   ├── features        # All functionalities of JARVIS
-      │   └── utils           # GUI images

       ├── __init__.py         # Definition of feature's functions
       ├── DictApp.py          # opening and closing of all applications and browser tabs function ├── GreetUser.py        # function to greet user according to time